PcapPlusPlus/pcapplusplus.github.io/docs/install/vs.md

 In order to build PcapPlusPlus on Windows with Visual Studio you need the following components:

 1. A [supported version]({{ site.baseurl }}/docs/install/platforms) of Microsoft Visual Studio
-2. WinPcap developer's pack - containing the wpcap library PcapPlusPlus is linking with plus relevant h files.
-You can download it from <https://www.winpcap.org/devel.htm>
+2. [WinPcap developer's pack](https://www.winpcap.org/devel.htm) __OR__ [Npcap SDK](https://nmap.org/npcap/guide/npcap-devguide.html) - containing the wpcap library PcapPlusPlus is linking with plus relevant `h` files.
+   1. WinPcap developer's pack can be downloaded from here: <https://www.winpcap.org/devel.htm>
+   2. Npcap SDK can be downloaded from here: <https://nmap.org/npcap/#download>
 3. pthread-win32 - can be downloaded from here: <ftp://sourceware.org/pub/pthreads-win32/pthreads-w32-2-9-1-release.zip>
 4. In many cases you also need to download and install:
   - [Microsoft Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) for your version of Visual Studio